myanesp/docker-gtranslate/README.md

 - This feature is not tested in development
 ```

-If you want to use this Docker image of gtranslate with support for Tor, you will have to use the
+If you want to use this Docker image of gtranslate with Tor support, you will have to use the
 [docker-compose-tor.yml](docker-compose-tor.yml) file.
 Download it, rename to `docker-compose.yml`, change
 the port(s) if needed, and deploy with `docker compose up -d`.
+This Docker compose file comes along with the
+[tor-socks-proxy image](https://github.com/peterdavehello/tor-socks-proxy), that allows gtranslate to use it as a
+proxy server.

-This time, when you execute a translation query,
-gtranslate will route your petition through the Tor network instead of your WAN connection.
+This time, when you execute a translation query, gtranslate will route your petition through the Tor network instead of your WAN connection.